 The joystick offers intuitive control of your boat during low-speed operation and docking.
 In this mode, engine speed is limited to prevent excessive prop wash or unacceptable boat dynamics.
-For dual engine vessels, pressing the adjust button on the joystick trackpad (to change from two lit segments to one) further reduces engine demand.
+Pressing the adjust button on the joystick trackpad (to change from two lit segments to one) further reduces engine demand.
 The remote control levers must be used for vessel maneuvering if conditions require more thrust than is offered by either joystick mode.